 Ashwagandha (Withania somnifera) is a small shrub native to India, North Africa, and the Middle East.

-Research has started to confirm these benefits over the years.
-And it seems that a group of compounds called withanolides are responsible for most of ashwagandha’s effects.
+Research has begun validating these benefits over the years.
+A group of compounds called withanolides appears responsible for most of ashwagandha’s therapeutic effects.

-These are found mainly in the roots, which is why supplements (at least the good ones) use standardized ashwagandha root extracts to give you the greatest benefits.
+These compounds concentrate primarily in the roots, which explains why quality supplements use standardized ashwagandha root extracts to maximize benefits.

 Ashwagandha Benefits

-Ashwagandha has a wide range of potential benefits, most of which stem from this plant’s adaptogenic properties.
+Ashwagandha offers a wide range of potential benefits, most stemming from its adaptogenic properties.

-As an adaptogen, ashwagandha can keep the body’s internal health on point, even during high-stress times.
-Specifically, ashwagandha can keep cortisol and stress hormones in balance, control inflammation, and ensure that your nervous system isn’t put into overdrive.
+As an adaptogen, ashwagandha maintains internal balance even during high-stress periods.
+Specifically, it regulates cortisol and stress hormones, controls inflammation, and prevents nervous system overstimulation.

-And over time, this can lead to several benefits.
-The most well-researched ones are reduced stress and anxiety.
-But ashwagandha also seems to improve sleep, boost cognitive function, increase testosterone, and enhance endurance and exercise performance.
+Over time, this leads to multiple benefits.
+The most well-researched include reduced stress and anxiety.
+Additionally, ashwagandha appears to improve sleep quality, boost cognitive function, increase testosterone levels, and enhance endurance and exercise performance.

 What Time of Day Should You Take Ashwagandha?

-You can take ashwagandha at any time of day, whether that’s in the morning, afternoon, or at night.
+You can take ashwagandha at any time—morning, afternoon, or evening.

-The primary thing to consider is your goals and intended usage.
+The primary consideration is your specific goals and intended use.

-- For general stress management: In the morning and/or afternoon
+- For general stress management: Morning and/or afternoon

 - For sleep support: A couple of hours before bed or sometime in the evening